tpoisot/ms_pop_networks/ms_revised.md

 offers the unprecedented opportunity to investigate feedbacks between different time scales.
 This is especially important since all of the mechanisms mentioned above are also likely to change rapidly over spatial scales.
-The situation in which populations are synchronized in their phenology at the local, but not at the regional scale [as shown by @sin12b], is a good example of when the integration of these mechanisms to our interpretation of spatial and temporal dynamics is required.
+The situation in which the phenologies of populations are synchronized locally but not regionally [as shown by @sin12b] is an excellent example of when we must integrate these mechanisms into our interpretation of spatial and temporal dynamics.

 Over the past decade, many insights have been gained by looking at the turnover of different facets of biodiversity (taxonomic, functional, and